MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/enable-service-logon.md

 > [!NOTE]

-> If you are upgrading to Operations Manager 2019 from a previous  version or installing a new Operations Manager 2019 environment, you will need to follow the steps above to provide **Logon as a service** permission to Run as accounts.
+> If you are upgrading to Operations Manager 2019 from a previous  version or installing a new Operations Manager 2019 environment, you will need to follow the steps above to provide **Log on as a service** permission to Run as accounts.

 ## Troubleshooting

-If any of the **Run as Account** does not have required **Logon as a Service** permission, a critical monitor-based alert appears.
-This alert displays the  details of **Run as account**, which does not have **Logon as a Service** permission.
+If any of the **Run as Account** does not have required **Log on as a Service** permission, a critical monitor-based alert appears.
+This alert displays the  details of **Run as account**, which does not have **Log on as a Service** permission.

 ![alert properties](./media/enable-service-logon/om2019-alert-properties.png)